kkliro/soen357-portfolia/README.md

 #### Windows

-> Note: If you have NEVER setup the backend before, run perform these steps.
+> Note: If you have NEVER setup the backend before, perform these steps.

 ```sh
 setup_backend.bat